3F/web.vsSBE/Developer Zone/New Component.md

 All available constructors see with the [Dom.DefinitionAttribute](https://bitbucket.org/3F/vssolutionbuildevent/src/develop/vsSolutionBuildEvent/SBEScripts/Dom/DefinitionAttribute.cs)

-## Other examples ##

-All details you can see in the real implementation of the [existing components](https://bitbucket.org/3F/vssolutionbuildevent/src/develop/vsSolutionBuildEvent/SBEScripts/Components/)

 ## Have a question ? ##

 If you have a question or have a some problem with creating new component, just [create the new Issue](https://bitbucket.org/3F/vssolutionbuildevent/issues/new)